Revivalist-Dev/rev-lorecard/readme.md

 ## Some notes
 - This is not deep research; it doesn't involve a web search.
 You need to give a URL that has multiple links. _Fandom:category_ pages are perfect for the app.
 For example, you can give [Oblivion Skill Books](https://elderscrolls.fandom.com/wiki/Category:Oblivion:_Skill_Books).
 So this is going to extract all books and navigate one by one, and create a lorebook for each book.
 - You can see all API request logs on the API Requests modal.
 You can also see the project analytics on the Project Analytics modal.
-- Currently, I'm only supporting openrouter and gemini because it is enough for me.
-However, if I see a need to add another API, I will add it.
-- You can edit all prompts.
+- You can edit all prompts on the Templates page.

 ### Input token usage by steps
 1. **Search Params:** Single LLM request.
 This is a very simple operation.
 Input token is very low.
-2. **Manage Sources & Crawl** _Generate_ button making a single LLM request.
-But if `Max Crawl Depth` is more than 1, it would navigate the links.
-This is a bit more complex because we giving [cleaned html](https://github.com/bmen25124/lorebook-creator/blob/4ee1c3335cdece08b25795020ceca4f8a37bdcc4/server/src/services/scraper.py#L8) to LLM.
-Since it is a HTML, token usage is high compared to others.
-However if you already _crawled_ the URL, you can always use _Rescan Selected_ to confirm new links.
+2. **Manage Sources & Crawl** _Discover & Scan_ button makes one LLM request per source.
+If `Max Crawl Depth` is more than 1, it will discover sub-categories and make an LLM request for each one.
+We give the LLM [cleaned html](https://github.com/bmen25124/lorebook-creator/blob/main/server/src/services/scraper.py#L8), so token usage can be high.
+You can use _Rescan Selected_ to find new links on previously scanned sources without using the LLM.
 3. **Generate Entries:** Request count = link count.
-We are giving [cleaned html -> markdown](https://github.com/bmen25124/lorebook-creator/blob/4ee1c3335cdece08b25795020ceca4f8a37bdcc4/server/src/services/scraper.py#L111) to LLM.
-So token usage shouldn't be too high unless the page is very long.
-But if there are many links, token usage will be high.
+We are giving the LLM [cleaned html -> markdown](https://github.com/bmen25124/lorebook-creator/blob/main/server/src/services/scraper.py#L111).
+Token usage depends on the page length.
+This step typically consumes the most tokens.

 ## How to Install and Run the Application